WindyForests - Forests at the centre of the global green transition

 WindyForests explores how wind power, forestry and local interests can coexist in forest landscapes.
 Through stakeholder collaboration and advanced modeling, the project supports more sustainable decisions for wind power development.

-With this knowledge, WindyForests will provide developers, planners and decision-makers with improved toolboxes for sustainable forest landscape planning – strengthening the ability of forests to meet both global and local challenges.
+By integrating scientific, local and Indigenous knowledge, WindyForests aims to provide developers, planners and policymakers with improved approaches for sustainable forest landscape planning.
+Ultimately, the project seeks to strengthen forests' capacity to contribute to both global and local sustainability challenges.

 Participating researchers: Karin Öhman, SLU; Therese Bjärstig, Umeå Universitet; Johan Arnqvist, RISE; Hamidreza Abedi, RISE; Remi Corniglion, RISE.